Gospel: Mark 4:26-34

 Why did Jesus use parables in his public ministry?
 Jesus used parables for two reasons: to deflect criticism and to teach effectively.
 By speaking in analogies and stories, Jesus was able to communicate to his audience without providing a clear reason for the Roman authorities to move against him.
 If Jesus equated the Kingdom of God with revolution, he would have been quickly arrested, tried and executed.
 But, by teachings in symbols and stories, he was able deflect charges of treason.
 (How many Romans could really understand the Kingdom of God as a mustard seed anyway?)

-More important, stories and analogies are superior didactic tools.
+More importantly, stories and analogies are superior didactic tools.
 What do you remember best: a process, a principle or a story?
 Narrative forms create opportune conditions to communicate a moral.
 Think of an effective television commercial.
 Most likely, the commercial tells a story and ties the moral of the story directly to the product and/or product feature.
 Jesus and his followers used this form to pass along the faith.

-Over time, of course, the interpretations of many parable changed to meet the needs of the audience.
+Over time, of course, the interpretations of many parables changed to meet the needs of the audience.
 But, that did not diminish the power of the narrative.
 So, the next time you hear a sermon, critique the speech.
 If you remember the thoughts presented, most likely they were tied to a story that caught your attention.

 What is your favorite parable in the gospel?
 How do these parables help reflect on the Kingdom?